-- 50. Substitution analysis will continue by increasing the flow (in the assessment scenario) at the recipient NTS Exit Point by the level of the required NTS obligated incremental exit flat capacity. - 51.
+- exit flat capacity plus any previously released NTS obligated incremental exit flat capacity.
+This shall be repeated for all NTS Exit Points as identified in paragraph 44. - 50.
+Flow will be increased at the least interactive ASEP to maintain a supply / demand balance. - 51.
+Substitution analysis will continue by increasing the flow (in the assessment scenario) at the recipient NTS Exit Point by the level of the required NTS obligated incremental exit flat capacity. - 52.
 The NTS baseline exit flat capacity will be reduced at the donor NTS Exit Point.
-Where this impacts on flow, rebalancing will be undertaken as in paragraph 49. - 52.
-The NTS baseline exit flat capacity at the donor NTS Exit Point will progressively be reduced until either: - the NTS obligated incremental exit flat capacity requirement is satisfied; or - all Substitutable Capacity has been substituted; or - further capacity cannot be substituted without exceeding an exchange rate of 3:1. - 53.
+Where this impacts on flow, rebalancing will be undertaken as in paragraph 50. - 53.
+The NTS baseline exit flat capacity at the donor NTS Exit Point will progressively be reduced until either: - the NTS obligated incremental exit flat capacity requirement is satisfied; or - all Substitutable Capacity has been substituted; or - further capacity cannot be substituted without exceeding an exchange rate of 3:1. - 54.
 After all Substitutable Capacity has been used, any unsatisfied NTS obligated incremental exit flat capacity will be considered with the next donor NTS Exit Point.
-Donor NTS Exit Points will be considered in accordance with paragraphs 28 to 37.
-Further donor NTS Exit Points will be considered until the criteria in paragraph 52 is satisfied at which point the next recipient NTS Exit Point shall be considered. - 54.
-The reduction step sizes in paragraphs 51 and 52 will be determined by the individual analyst bearing in mind the need to minimise the number of analysis steps and to identify the optimum reduction quantity to satisfy the incremental request, e.g. in respect of a large increment, all the Substitutable Capacity at one or more donor NTS Exit Points may be reduced in one step. - 55.
-At each stage of the process, e.g. when moving to an additional donor NTS Exit Point the individual donor NTS Exit Point to recipient NTS Exit Point exchange rate will be determined to ensure compliance with the criteria in paragraph 36. - 56.
+Donor NTS Exit Points will be considered in accordance with paragraphs 29 to 38.
+Further donor NTS Exit Points will be considered until the criteria in paragraph 53 is satisfied at which point the next recipient NTS Exit Point shall be considered. - 55.
+The reduction step sizes in paragraphs 52 and 53 will be determined by the individual analyst bearing in mind the need to minimise the number of analysis steps and to identify the optimum reduction quantity to satisfy the incremental request, e.g. in respect of a large increment, all the Substitutable Capacity at one or more donor NTS Exit Points may be reduced in one step. - 56.
+At each stage of the process, e.g. when moving to an additional donor NTS Exit Point the individual donor NTS Exit Point to recipient NTS Exit Point exchange rate will be determined to ensure compliance with the criteria in paragraph 37. - 57.
 Hence all substitutions shall be subject to a limit on the maximum permitted exchange rate of 3:1.
-The limit specified in paragraph 52 ensures that the cap is maintained.
-However, to the extent that some capacity can be substituted from a donor NTS Exit Point at, or lower than, 3:1, substitution will be permitted for that quantity of capacity. - 57.
+The limit specified in paragraph 53 ensures that the cap is maintained.
+However, to the extent that some capacity can be substituted from a donor NTS Exit Point at, or lower than, 3:1, substitution will be permitted for that quantity of capacity. - 58.
 To validate results, National Grid may, at its sole discretion, consider further donor NTS Exit Points.
-As donor NTS Exit Points are considered in order of potential benefit to the recipient NTS Exit Point it is unlikely that any subsequent donor NTS Exit Points will satisfy the exchange rate limits. - 58.
+As donor NTS Exit Points are considered in order of potential benefit to the recipient NTS Exit Point it is unlikely that any subsequent donor NTS Exit Points will satisfy the exchange rate limits. - 59.
 The revised NTS baseline exit flat capacities and remaining NTS obligated incremental exit flat capacity (and hence flows) for all potential capacity substitutions shall be verified by network analysis.
-Where such analysis is deemed to result in a "failed" network, the flow at the donor NTS Exit Point(s) (and hence the quantity of capacity substituted from the donor NTS Exit Point(s)) shall be adjusted until the network does not fail or there is no more Substitutable Capacity available.
-In this event the residual investment shall be identified. - 59.
-Where residual investment is identified and the associated cost of this investment is not, in National Grid's sole estimation, adequately covered by the return on such investment, potential capacity substitutions will be adjusted.
-The most economic
+Where such analysis is deemed to result in a "failed" network, the flow at the donor NTS Exit Point(s) (and hence the quantity of capacity substituted from the donor NTS Exit Point(s)) shall be adjusted until the